hm-lang/core/proposals/README.md

 ImmutableMix Mut += 4               # COMPILE ERROR, ImmutableMix is immutable, thus deeply constant ImmutableMix Imm -= 1               # COMPILE ERROR, ImmutableMix and this field are immutable

-# NOTE that in general, calling a function with variables defining by `;` is a different
+# NOTE that in general, calling a function with variables defined by `;` is a different
 # overload than calling with `:`.
 Mutable argument variables imply that the arguments are
 # being passed by reference and will be mutated inside the function.
 Data classes do not have
 # these overloads, so they will throw compile errors: